fdb/slarg-website/content/research-week-activities/2025-06-26-walking-the-euphrates-water-resistance-of-the-euphrates-and-the-marshes.md

 ---
-title: "Walking the Euphrates: Water Witness and Resistance of the Euphrates river and the Marshes"
+title: "Walking the Euphrates: Water Witness and Resistance of the River and the Marshes"
 startDate: 2025-10-21T09:00:32.270Z
 endDate: 2025-10-21T11:00:10.435Z
 location: AdMa room, third floor, K.03.09